Practitioners in conflict: refreshing skills and creating strategies for change

-After five days of collaboration, in-depth discussion and practical exercises, practitioners will come away with a comprehensive set of approaches and tools they can use to analyse conflict contexts and apply practically to their work.
+After five days of collaboration, in-depth discussion and practical exercises, you will come away with a comprehensive set of approaches and tools you can use to analyse conflict contexts and apply practically to your work.

 About this course